nikfrank/react-workshop-snoop/README.md

     )}
 ```

-here we're using the newest syntax for `React.Fragment`, which is a fake element which just wraps a bunch of tags so that there's technically one root element returned from an expression (here we need it because of the conditional ternary operator)
+here we're using the newest syntax for `React.Fragment` ie `<> ... </>`, which is a fake element which just wraps a bunch of tags so that there's technically one root element returned from an expression (here we need it because of the conditional ternary operator is an expression, which means it can only evaluate to one root element)

 and the instance method